 - Above all else, always make sure that you are taking care of yourself.
 It can be easy to forget about yourself when a loved one is struggling.
 However, in order to properly support him or her, it is critical that you practice good self-care by getting enough rest, eating well, and continuing to do things that bring you enjoyment.

-Why consider treatment for bipolar disorder at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for bipolar disorder at Belmont Behavioral Health System in Philadelphia, PA

 When a condition such as bipolar I disorder exists, it can dramatically impact an individual’s life in more ways than one.
 The presence of this disorder can cause an individual to struggle to perform at work, which can result in job loss and financial strain.
 In addition, those who do not seek treatment for this condition can suffer from social isolation, which can cause them to lose meaningful relationships with friends, family, and loved ones.
 Unfortunately, individuals with bipolar I disorder are more likely to suffer from substance use disorders, other mental health conditions, and suicidal ideation.
 However, when the appropriate treatment is provided, individuals can effectively care for this condition so that these consequences do not occur.

-Types of bipolar disorder treatment offered at Belmont Behavioral Hospital in Philadelphia, PA
+Types of bipolar disorder treatment offered at Belmont Behavioral Health System in Philadelphia, PA

-Men and women who are being treated for bipolar disorder at Belmont Behavioral Health, a hospital for bipolar disorder treatment in Philadelphia, will work in close collaboration with multidisciplinary teams of experienced professionals.
+Men and women who are being treated for bipolar disorder at Belmont, a hospital for bipolar disorder treatment in Philadelphia, will work in close collaboration with multidisciplinary teams of experienced professionals.
 Our staff features board-certified psychiatrists, internal medicine physicians, registered nurses, nurse practitioners, mental health therapists, activity therapists, and mental health technicians.

 We place a premium on providing personalized care that has been customized to address the specific strengths, needs, and treatment goals of each person who heals with us.
 As a result, no two patients will have identical treatment experiences at our treatment center.
 Depending upon the specifics of a patient’s individualized plan, his or her treatment may feature the following elements: